data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 Packages on CRAN all come with something called a "vignette," which is a worked example using various functions from within the package.
 You can access a package's vignette(s) on CRAN TaskViews:

-[IMG on CRAN taskviews]

 Package authors may also publish vignettes or blog posts about their package, and other R users may _also_ publish tutorials about a specific package.
 You may also find yourself on GitHub looking at information for a package - more often than not the README file will have good information for getting started with a package.

 ### Commenting in R

 It is considered good practice to comment your code when working in an `.R` script.
 Even if you are the only person to ever work on your code, it can be helpful to write yourself notes about what you were trying to do with a specific piece of code.
 Comments in R are how we accomplish that!
 Comments are ignored by R when running a script, so they will not affect your code or analysis.

 To comment out a line of code, you can place a pound sign (`#`) in front of the line of code.
 If you think you'll be writing more than one line of code, you can do a pound sign followed by a single quotation mark (`#'`).
 This will continue to comment out lines of text or code each time you hit "Enter."